madmax983/ltng-support-storybook/README.md

 That is it.

-Likely, you will never need to create Salesforce Pages for you Storybooks.
-(Although it is helpful if you desire to automate your visual testing - such as with Selenium)

-We have created three examples available for you, each as different tabs.

-If you would like others to access the demo pages, simply grant them on the `scene_StorybookParticipant` permission set.
+See the [How to Use](#how-to-use) section for how to use the app.

+## Other ways to install

+Ultimately, the only things needed to run the storybooks are the [Lightning Web Components under the force-app/main/default/lwc folder](https://github.com/SalesforceCloudServices/ltng-support-storybook/tree/master/force-app/main/default/lwc) locally.

+If desired, it is possible to push the code to Salesforce to then download locally - although this is generally not typical.

+You can also install using the [Salesforce CLI](https://developer.salesforce.com/tools/sfdxcli)

+Then you can either:

+* Push the code to your org similar to [Manually Installing](#manual-install)
+  * `sfdx force:source:push -u ORG_ALIAS`
+* Install the package
+  * `sfdx force:package:install --package 04t3s000003OoSDAA0 -u ORG_ALIAS`
+* Install with the Metadata API
+  * `sfdx force:mdapi:deploy -w 10 -d mdapi -u ORG_ALIAS`

+**Afterwards, pull down the metadata to your local project:**

+`sfdx force:source:pull` or `sfdx force:source:retrieve -p force-app/main/default/lwc`

+##### View the Demos

-Thats it.
+That is it.

 See the [How to Use](#how-to-use) section for how to use the app.

 # Licensing